 Below is having a list of the raw values of smart on the drive some of which can be vendor specific or depend on each drive.
 One important one on spinning discs is to realize if the Reallocated Sectors Count which if nonzero likely means imminent drive failure.

 You can see your disk usage for each partition graphically with the bars at the top with the shaded in part showing a bar graph as the percentage full of the partition and you can select each partition by left clicking on that section of the bar graph.
+The Column Size shows the size of the entire system while the Used column shows the amount of space used on the drive.
 The Type column lets you see which filesystem is on the partition.
 The Mount Point column shows where that partition is mounted.
-The Mount Point column shows where that partition is mounted.
-The Partition Label column shows the name of the partition.
-The Column Size shows the size of the entire system while the Used column shows the amount of space used on the drive.
-To see what flags a partition has use the Flags column.
-If you want to add or remove additional columns showing info about partitions right click on the labels of the columns.

 On the side pane to the left you can switch between each different drive on the left with the name of each device.
 Another way to switch which device you are managing partitions on use.

 To delete a partition left click on a partition to select it press Delete, Pending Operations to be applied to your drives.
-To undo an unwanted pending operation right click on the operation and select or press Control+z.
 If you want to delete a partition on a hard drive and overwrite the data on that partition or Shift+Delete.
 However shredding solid state drives is not recommended as it may not fully scrub the data and may marginally wear out your drive., or right click and select .
-To add a new partition in unallocated space press Control+N or .
-To view statistical information on a partition select the partition or right click on that partition .
+To add a new partition in unallocated space right click on the To view statistical information on a partition select the partition or right click on that partition .
 To resize or move a partition press Control+R, , or right click on the partition and select .
 On the bottom of the window a list of

 If you have say a new solid state drive that is not formatted you first need to put a partition table on it.
 A new partition data will get rid of all partitions on the disk which means no data will be visible anymore.
 Then you will need to create a partition on to store data.
 On unallocated space you can right click on the unallocated space press the New button, , or press control+N. A window will popup saying with what type of settings to create the partition with.
 To change what filesystem you want to create will show in the File system: drop down menu.
 To change what size of partition you want to create change the Size: field.
 To create free space before the partition change the Free space before: field.
 To change free space after the partition change the Free space after field.
 To actually create the partition press the OK button while to cancel press the Cancel button.